OpenPuya/PY32F071_Firmware/Projects/PY32F071-STK/Applications/USB_Device/USBD_Virtual_COM_Port/readme.txt

 process, the device will stop sending data to the host.
 To address this issue, you can remove the check for the ep_tx_busy_flag in the program, allowing the serial terminal program to receive data even after hot-plugging.
+2. Under the WIN7 environment, you may need to manually add the configuration file pycdc.inf.
+The steps are as follows:
+(1) Open Device Manager, select the device, right-click on it and choose "Properties", then select "Update Driver"
+(2) Click: "Browse my computer for driver software" -> "Let me pick from a list of available drivers on my computer" -> "Have Disk" -> "Browse" (to select "pycdc.inf") -> "OK" -> "Next" -> "Install this driver software anyway"
 ================================================================================